-During an oral cancer screening exam, Dr. Elbrecht looks over the inside of your mouth to check for red or white patches or mouth sores.
+During an oral cancer screening exam, we look over the inside of your mouth to check for red or white patches or mouth sores.
 He will feel the tissues in your mouth to check for lumps or other abnormalities.

 If you are wearing dentures or partial dentures that are removable, he might ask you to remove them so the tissue underneath can be examined.